-If you have custom network maps or multiple, dedicated IPs, your domains and certificates can be set to use one or more TLS configurations.
+Your domains and certificates can be set to use one or more TLS configurations.
 For more information, refer to the details on managing DNS and TLS configurations.

-▲ WARNING: If you point your DNS away from Fastly after the initial setup, we will be unable to terminate TLS on your behalf and we will also be unable to renew your certificate, which will expire after 90 days.
+A WARNING: If you point your DNS away from Fastly after the initial setup, we will be unable to terminate TLS on your behalf and we will also be unable to renew your certificate, which will expire after 90 days.